MarketBridge/zctaCrosswalk/README.md

 are maintained by the US Census Bureau.
 Census also provides [Relationship Files](https://www.census.gov/geographies/reference-files/time-series/geo/relationship-files.2020.html#zcta) that maps ZCTAs to other geographies.

-This package provides the "2020 ZCTA to County Relationship File" as a tibble, as well as convenience functions for working with it.
+This package provides the "2020 ZCTA to County Relationship File" as a tibble, combines it with useful publicly available metadata (such as State names) and provides convenience functions for querying it.

 # Installation